thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

   values that higher-level flows can normalize later on, including consolidating size metadata from `product-attributes` spans while stripping inert comment fragments from the collected text.
-It also captures the "materials used" copy surfaced beneath the `header-art` heading, flattening hyperlinks to plain text.
+It also captures the "materials used" copy surfaced beneath the dedicated `header-art` heading even when other `header-art` elements precede it, flattening hyperlinks to plain text.
 The extractor now materializes an `Artwork` pydantic model so that downstream components receive validated, typed data.
 * `models.py` defines the `Artwork` schema used across the scraping workflow, handling GBP price normalization, slug derivation from `/product/<slug>/` URLs, and timestamping when a record was scraped.